Legends-of-the-Golden-Age/LotGA/player_characters/Diamondback.md

 - Die Hexe
 - Doc Macabre
 - Dr. Johannas Wagner
-- Eisenmench
-- Fascist Society of America
 - Fire Hawk
+- Martians
+- Nazis
 - Schattenkrieger
 - Steel Shark
-- Super Mercs
 - the Axis Legion
 - the Cult of the Naga
 - the Elemental Androids
+- the Fascist Society of America
 - the Knight of Crows
 - the Serpent King
+- the SuperMercs
 - Tilingkoot
 - Valusi